RamezIssac/django-erp-framework/README.rst

         $ ra-admin start myproject

     This will create a new project folder `myproject`, based on a template containing everything you need to get started.
-    You can always integrate ra framework to your existing project, please refer to :ref:`integrating_into_django`
+    You can always integrate ra framework to your existing project, please refer to the docs `Integrating into an existing django project <https://ra-framework.readthedocs.io/en/latest/usage/integrating_into_django.html>`_

-3. Database
+3. Create a postgres database, and assign its details to ``DATABASES`` setting

     .. note::